Cognigy/Documentation/docs/ai/empower/nlu/slots-and-lexicons/any-slots.md

     If you still want to use Any Slots, activate this feature by setting the `FEATURE_ENABLE_ANY_SLOTS` flag for your environment.
 All the configurations related to Any Slots you had before will be restored once you add this feature flag.
     Support for this feature has ended, so feature requests and bug fixes are no longer available.

 *Any Slots* are catch-all placeholder Slots that allow you to match keyphrases of arbitrary length outside your Lexicons.
 If user input matches the placeholder Slot exactly, it will populate a [Cognigy Slot](slots.md) with the matched content.
-The result is the same as if the matched user input had been added to an attached Lexicon as a keyphrase.
+The result is the same as if the matched user input has been added to an attached Lexicon as a keyphrase.

 To add an Any Slot, annotate a single word in your example sentence and select the **Any-Slot** type.
 Then enter the desired Slot name.